 - The trains can get very crowded, so you may have to travel standing up with your bags next to you.

-In this case, the most convenient alternative is to book a private transfer from the station to your hotel.
+In this case, the most convenient alternative is to book a private transfer from the Naples train station to your hotel in Sorrento.

 We recommend avoiding the Circumvesuviana from Naples to Sorrento on Sunday mornings in the summer and on national holidays.
 Near the Sorrento train station, you can find the bus stop for routes to Amalfi, Positano, and the Amalfi Coast.

 Getting to Sorrento by car is easy... the traffic is the hard part!

 From Highway A3 Napoli - Pompei - Sorrento (Naples - Pompeii - Sorrento) in the direction of “Salerno-Reggio Calabria”, exit at Castellammare di Stabia and continue straight following the signs to "Sorrento".
 The journey takes about 45 minutes, and you can enjoy the view of the Bay of Naples and Vesuvius.

-After passing through three tunnels and a few kilometers of curvy, scenic road, you'll pass through the towns of Meta, Piano, and Sant'Agnello and arrive in Sorrento.
+After passing through three tunnels and a few kilometers of curvy, scenic road, you'll pass through the towns of Meta, Vico Equense, Piano di Sorrento, and Sant'Agnello and arrive in Sorrento.